tamaraakguneyli/tamaraakguneyli/README.md

 ## 👋 Hello, I'm Tamara!

-- 🌱 Transitioning into software engineering with an operations background.
+- 🌱 Transitioned into software engineering with an operations background.
 - 💡 Enthusiastic about tackling challenges and crafting user-centric solutions.

 ### 🌟 Currently Pursuing: